felleslosninger/eid-log-event/README.md

             eventLogger.log(record);
 ```

-Explore the `no.idporten.logging.event.EventRecord` class for further optional attributes.
+Explore the `no.digdir.logging.event.ActivityRecord` class for further optional attributes.
 The `created`-attribute will default to current time, if not specified.

 ## maskinporten-log-event